Heer Panzer ‘Oddities’

 The Heer-Colonels uniform shows shoulder insignia with the regimental number applied to them.
 The uniform has a “Heer” style National Eagle has been added.
 Shulz wears no other decorations other than the Knights Cross. e was a modest man apparently and was wise enough to not have a flashy uniform on the battlefield.

 He wears standard Panzer trousers, with the “Officers” style Feldmutz wore, with the issue shirt, and boots, His other gear is probably in the command vehicle.
+Why I shot the uniform originally with the camouflaged one, is because I don’t think I could find the black, panzer officer cap, eventually it showed up and added here.

 Mark Stone